 The SILCS diaphragm is made of silicone, which is more durable than traditional latex diaphragms—it will hold up to extreme temperatures and poor storage conditions common in developing countries.
-The single size means that the product could require less clinical interaction than traditional diaphragms.
-The SILCS diaphragm could be appropriate for use in health systems in many poor countries, where clinic time and resources are severely stretched.
+The single size means that the product could be easier to provide than traditional diaphragms.
+The SILCS diaphragm could be appropriate for use in health systems in many countries, wherever clinic time and resources are stretched.

 Diaphragms are more discreet than condoms and have few side effects.
 Some women prefer diaphragms to hormonal contraception or intrauterine devices for medical reasons or because they prefer the freedom of using contraception only when they need protection.

 Most contraceptive devices have been designed to allow for ease of manufacture or from the perspective of a single developer, without significant input from the women who rely on these contraceptives for protection.
 PATH, however, has actively sought feedback from women in designing the SILCS diaphragm.

 Since 1994, we’ve engaged women from four continents in evaluating and refining this contraceptive barrier.
 The result is a device that is acceptable to women and their partners in widely diverse regions, even in countries where women had no previous experience using diaphragms.

 Primary design evaluations occurred in the United States.
 Later studies with couples in South Africa, Thailand, and the Dominican Republic confirmed that SILCS fits women from diverse regions, is easy to insert and use, and is acceptable to both partners.